idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/self-calibration-in-processmeerkat.md

 * **cell**: The cell size of the pixels in the image plane, specified as a CASA compatible string (with units).
-This can be a single parameter, which will be applied identically to all loops, or specified as a list of strings if different cell sizes per loop is desired.
+This can be a single parameter, which will be applied identically to all loops, or specified as a list of strings if a different cell size per loop is desired.
 The length of the list must be `nloops+1` to account for the final image after all the self-calibration loops are complete.